Classic camera-shutter testing

 You can check that very easily.

-1) To do this you’ll need the program "CoolEdit2000" or any other sound program.
+1) To do this you’ll need the free program "Audacity" or any other sound program.

 2) Cut off your microphone from the microphone-wire connected to your computer.